 But things have cooled down quite a bit since then.

-2. The inventory situation has improved, but it’s still tight.
+2. The inventory situation is still tight.

 Here’s the take-home message for home buyers: When house hunting in Portland, it’s important to start early and be patient.
 It might take a while to find the right house.

-3. Homes are selling faster than the national average.
+3. Homes are selling relatively quickly.

 Despite the slowdown in home price appreciation mentioned above, Portland, Oregon is still a very active real estate market.